cmdcolin/cmdcolin.github.io/_posts/2021-12-31-npm-package.md

 This will prompt you for your npmjs.com username, password, email, and if needed, 2FA token (highly recommended)

+## Using your package after it is published

 Once it is published, you can use it in your create-react-app app or other npm package.